ashutosh1506/devTinder/frontend/README.md

 - Profile Component
   - Edit Profile feature
   - Live Profile update
-- Feed Component
+- Feed Component - See all the other users
-- See all my connections
+- Connections Page - See all my connections
+- Requests Page - See all my connection Requests

 ## Components